Fernando-A-Rocha/mta-add-models/docs/custom_editor/README.md

 Currently, you cannot install this Map Editor alongside the default Map Editor resources.

-1. Get the default MTA:SA Editor resources if you don't have them on your server already:
+1. Get the default MTA:SA Editor resources (if you don't have them on your server already):
     * Download all resources [https://mirror.mtasa.com/mtasa/resources/mtasa-resources-latest.zip](https://mirror.mtasa.com/mtasa/resources/mtasa-resources-latest.zip)
     * You only need the default `[editor]` folder containing all Map Editor resources
+    * Drag & drop it into your server's resources

 2. Drag & drop the custom `[editor]` folder into your server's resources, replacing the following resources:
     * `edf`